Signs of Rabbits in Pain

 Hello humans.
 Floppy here to shed some light on an important topic: Signs of rabbits in pain.
 Bailey wrote me recently and asked how she could tell if her baby bunny was feeling ok.
-It’s a great question because we are prey animals, so we’ve evolved to hide things like injury or disease.
 As devoted rabbit guardians, it’s crucial that you understand the subtle cues my furry cousins may give when they are experiencing discomfort.
-So, let’s dive right in and explore my advice on the signs that indicate your rabbit is in pain.
+So, let’s dive right in and explore the signs that may indicate your rabbit is in pain.

 Behavioral Changes